foldda/snappable/README.md

 - **Increase reuse:** Maintain one portable component instead of separate integrations for each compatible host.

 See **[Building a Snappable Component](docs/Building-Components.md)** for the complete pattern, worked examples, and links to example components in this repository.

+### Runtime developers

+Create a specialised environment for hosting and composing portable components while exposing the same standard Snappable connection.

+- **Reuse portable components:** Host compatible compiled components without requiring runtime-specific versions or recompilation.
+- **Differentiate the runtime:** Provide a distinctive user interface, topology, or execution model while retaining component compatibility.
+- **Avoid domain-model coupling:** Exchange RDA containers without adopting or interpreting each component's internal object model.
+- **Support varied applications:** Implement anything from a single embedded component plug to a linear pipeline or visual hierarchy.

+See **[Implementing the Snappable Runtime API](docs/Implementing-the-Runtime-API.md)** for runtime-hosting guidance and the Component Developer Kit reference implementation.

 ### Application builders